markdthompson/marketplace_dapp_demo/design_pattern_decisions.md

 This pattern was not implemented as I don't have an established end-of-life time/date  for the demonstration.
 It may live indefinitely as a portfolio piece.

 ## Mortal
-This pattern is implemented and is accessible only by the owner. selfDesrtuct() is called within a Destroy() function that is only callable by owner when the circuit breaker has been triggered.
+This pattern is implemented and is accessible only by the owner.
+It's used in combination with the Circuit Breaker pattern. selfDesrtuct() is called within a Destroy() function that is only callable by owner when the circuit breaker has been triggered.

 ## Pull Over Push Payments
 This pattern is implemented between buyers and sellers.
 When buyers purchase items, they pay into a balance maintained by each individual shop.
 Shopowners can then 'pull' the funds into their own accounts using a withdraw function.